EXPRESS YOURSELF THERAPY

-Whether or not you seek therapy for issues related to your LGBTQI identity, I will work hard to ensure that you feel safe and supported during your therapeutic experience.
+Whether or not you seek therapy for issues related to your LGBTQI+ identity, we will work hard to ensure that you feel safe and supported during your therapeutic experience.

 LGBTQIA+ COUPLES THERAPY

 LGBTQIA+ couples not only have to manage the same issues as heterosexual couples but often also face another layer of challenges.
 Some issues such as coming out, acceptance, gender roles, and gender transitioning can create and compound stress and disconnection.

 Furthermore, many LGBTQI+ folks were not raised witnessing healthy relationship role models, and even fewer saw examples of LGBTQI+ relationships in our families or the world around us.

 Couples could benefit from the support and guidance of a culturally competent couples therapist to restore the health of a relationship.
 If you and your partner are struggling to communicate and connect, LGBTQI+ couples counseling can help you cultivate openness, compassion, and trust.

 LGBTQIA+ FAMILY THERAPY

 Families often believe that youth have to be adults before they can truly know that they are lesbian, gay, bisexual, transgender, queer, and/or intersex (LGBTQI+).
 Many assume that being gay is a “phase” that youth will grow out of as they get older.
 Today, children and youth are coming out at younger ages, which significantly increases the risk for victimization and stress in the family, school, and community settings.
 Victimization has long-term consequences for health and development and impacts families as well as targeted individuals.

 LGBTQIA+ affirming family therapy provides an opportunity to support these young individuals and their families.
 Allowing a young person to openly explore his/her/their sexuality and/or gender identity in a safe and affirming space can also help families understand the impact of acceptance and rejection on their child’s well-being.

-I use a family-focused approach that helps ethnically and religiously diverse families to decrease rejection and increase support to prevent risk and promote their LGBTQI children's overall health.
+We use a family-focused approach that helps ethnically and religiously diverse families to decrease rejection and increase support to prevent risk and promote their LGBTQI+ children's overall health.

 A great benefit to group therapy is that it can provide a safe and affirming place to come together with your peers.
 Hearing others speak about similar issues and concerns will help you feel that you are not alone.